-The History of Science Museum wishes, subject to the UK Freedom of Information Act 2000, to maintain confidentiality of information relating to the loan application and movement of collections.
+The Museum of the History of Science wishes, subject to the UK Freedom of Information Act, to maintain confidentiality of information relating to the loan application and movement of collections.
 The Museum therefore requires that confidential information should be passed only to employees who are directly involved in the loan.
 The borrower is expected to ensure confidentiality from their own employees involved in the loan.
-The Museum shall also ensure it keeps confidential anything it learns about the borrower, its business, operations, security arrangements, suppliers and clients except for anything that is already in the public domain through no fault of the Museum, is too trivial to reasonably be confidential or that which the Museum is required to disclose under law or a court of law.